Open-Finance-Lab/FinRL_Contest_2023/README.md

 ### Submissions
 *	The submission will tested automatically on our website.
 You can click the submission to view the error if any function fails to run.
 *	Only the most recent submission that passes linting will be used for final evaluation.

+## Report Submission Requirement
+Each team should also submit a 1-2 page report for the corresponding task they choose with the [ACM sigconf template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc) through [Open Review](https://openreview.net/group?id=ACM.org/ICAIF/2023/FinRL_Contest).
+The title should start with “FinRL Contest Task I” or “FinRL Contest Task II.”

 ## Resources
 Useful materials and resources for contestants to learn about FinRL, including APIs, tutorials, and demos: